Dekr0/hd2_audio_db/README.md

 ### Install `sqlc`

 - `sqlc` generates type-safe code from SQL.
-This is not a ORM or query builder.
+This is not an ORM or query builder.
 You still need to write your own SQL query.
 - [How to install](https://docs.sqlc.dev/en/latest/overview/install.html)